Skrillx13/Bootstrap/site/content/docs/getting-started/quick-start.md

 ## 3. Viewing Your Project

 Open up your HTMl `index.html` file in the browser, and you will notice that your Project has been Bootstrapped!
-From here, you can start creating your own layouts, adding components to fill up those layouts, and even customize your site with you own colours.
+From here, you can start creating your own layouts, adding components to fill up those layouts, and even customize your site with your own colours.

+## 4. Next Steps

+We recommend going through our Documentation to learn about some important Bootstrap concepts, such as Bootstrap's layouts, from columms to gutters.
+You can also start adding Project Navigation, such as a Navbar, Sidebar, and utilizing our components such as buttons.

+If you need help, don't hesitate to ask our community over at [https://github.com/orgs/twbs/discussions](https://github.com/orgs/twbs/discussions).
+Happy Bootstrapping!